MINIMISE INHERITANCE TAX

 How we can help you

-Elizabeth Russ is a Solicitor and Director at The Commercial Law Practice and is experienced in all aspects of inheritance tax and estate planning, the preparation of tax efficient wills and the creation and administration of Trusts.
+At The Commercial Law Practice we are experienced in all aspects of inheritance tax and estate planning, the preparation of tax efficient wills and the creation and administration of Trusts.
 If you, or your family, may be impacted by inheritance tax then we have expertise that may be able to help you.
-Please contact Elizabeth Russ (T: 01305 55014 E:email@example.com) for more details or to make an appointment to meet us.
+Please contact us (T: 01305 55014 E:email@example.com) for more details or to make an appointment to meet us.